johnchoi313/react-to-flask-test/README.md

 ## Python Installation and Running Instructions:

-1. `pip install pipenv`
-2. `pipenv install`
-3. `pipenv run python3 routes.py` should launch the flask backend
+3. `python3 routes.py` should launch the flask backend

 ## Front End Installation and Running Instructions: